Friday, August 30, 2019

 Liberal theologians object to penal substitution on the grounds that no just legal system would ever try an innocent victim in the place of criminals.
 It is claimed that this doctrine portrays God as some vengeful and bloodthirsty tyrant who wants to punish His Son for crimes that He never even committed.
 In other words, one philosophical objection to the penal substitutionary theory of atonement is that it undermines God's love and righteousness.

 First and foremost, it needs to be understood that Jesus Christ, being God in the flesh, took the punishment of sin upon Himself.
 The Godhead paid off an infinite debt of sin on our behalf so that we did not have to suffer eternal condemnation.
 Our problem is that we have sinned against God, who is holy.
-So He as a result of His love enabled a means of redemption through the shed blood of His Son Jesus Christ.
+He enabled a means of redemption through the shed blood of His Son Jesus Christ.
+It is precisely because of His love and mercy that Jesus came to die for our sins.

 Friday, August 16, 2019